How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each prefilled syringe of sterile liquid contains interferon beta-1a 30 µg (6.0 million IU).
+Each prefilled syringe of sterile liquid contains 30 µg (6.0 million IU) of interferon beta-1a.
 Nonmedicinal ingredients: arginine hydrochloride USP, glacial acetic acid USP, polysorbate 20, sodium acetate trihydrate USP, and water for injection USP 0.5 mL at a pH of 4.8.

-Each prefilled single-use autoinjector of sterile liquid contains interferon beta-1a 30 µg (6.0 million IU).
+Each prefilled single-use autoinjector of sterile liquid contains 30 µg (6.0 million IU) of interferon beta-1a.
 Nonmedicinal ingredients: arginine hydrochloride USP, glacial acetic acid USP, polysorbate 20, sodium acetate trihydrate USP, and water for injection USP 0.5 mL at a pH of 4.8.

 How should I use this medication?